Ratatouille with Dehydrated Vegetables:

 Morels: Spring (April to May)Chanterelles: Summer to early fall (July to September)Porcini: Summer to fall (August to November)Oyster mushrooms: Year-round, but most abundant in fall and springLion's Mane: Summer to fall (July to November)Shiitake: Year-round, but most abundant in fall and springMaitake (Hen of the Woods): Fall (September to November)Chicken of the Woods: Late summer to fall (August to October)Black Trumpets: Summer to fall (July to October)Enoki: Year-round, but most abundant in fall and winter

-Thanks for stopping by ratatouille with dehydrated vegetables and I hope you'll cook some up soon!
+Thanks for stopping by ratatouille with dehydrated vegetables page and I hope you'll cook some up soon!

 You Might Like These